 If you happen to make it down to San Diego this week, you’re bound to see more costumed folks than at anytime throughout the year, save for Halloween, convening for the 43rd annual Comic-Con International.
-We didn’t score tickets this year, but for the sake of joining in the fun, we compiled a list of our favorite costumed musical performers.
+We didn’t score tickets this year, but for the sake of joining in the fun, we’re honoring some of the best rock ‘n’ roll band costumes throughout the years, with this list of our favorite costumed musical performers.
 Some do it to remain anonymous, some just do it for fun.
 But they all have a unique and distinctive identity as a result.

-The Residents, easily one of the most bizarre acts in the history of rock `n’ roll, simultaneously maintained a strong sense of identity while never actually revealing their true identities at all!
+The Residents, easily one of the most bizarre acts in the history of rock ‘n’ roll, simultaneously maintained a strong sense of identity while never actually revealing their true identities at all!
 They didn’t grant interviews to press, and kept their names a tightly-held secret.
 When appearing in public, however, they did so in disguise, typically in tuxedos, top hats, and giant eyeballs.
-As far as trippy band uniforms go, The Residents take the (eyeball shaped) cake.
+As far as the best band costumes go — and the trippiest ones at that — The Residents take the (eyeball shaped) cake.

 Describing Devo’s look, it’s almost more accurate to use the word “uniform” than “costume,” yet all the same, the Dayton-based new wave pioneers most certainly had a singular look.
 Whether wearing protective radiation suits on Saturday Night Live, or simply shorts and their trademark tiered jello mold (or is it flowerpot?) hats, the visual that Devo presented more than matched the weird and wild sound of albums like Q: Are We Not Men?
 A: We Are Devo!